cloudflare/cloudflare-docs/content/style-guide/content-strategy/API-content-strategy/API-content-types/deprecated-apis.md

 ### Optional components

-Complete list of endpoints or related APIs that are being deprecated
+A complete list of endpoints or related APIs that are being deprecated

 ## Additional information